Child and Youth Protection Program

 4.8 Training & Awareness

-4.8.1 All College employees shall be trained biennially on child / youth protection and mandatory reporting of child / youth sexual abuse to ensure college-wide awareness of these issues.
+4.8.1 The College shall provide training resources on child / youth protection and mandatory reporting of child / youth sexual abuse to foster college-wide awareness of these issues.

 4.8.2 In addition, all covered persons and responsible university officials who are employees or volunteers of the College, an affiliated organization, or students will be required to complete an in-depth child / youth protection training prior to the commencement of the activity.
 The training must have been completed within the last two calendar years.

 4.8.3 Annually, the president’s designee for child and youth protection shall send reminders of this policy to all members of the College community including state employees, students, and employees of college-affiliated organizations.